Schinzel/wise-crowd-data-generator/TASK.md

 ### Task Summary (to be completed by AI)

 ## Task 13 - Asset Generator
-Create AssetDataGenerator that implements IDataGenerator to generate asset data using AssetClassCollection and AssetNamer.
+Create AssetDataGenerator that implements IDataGenerator to generate asset data.

 ### Description
 Implement a generator that creates realistic asset data based on asset classes and their prevalence percentages.

+### Uses
+- AssetClassCollection
+- AssetNamer

 ### Deliverables
 - AssetDataGenerator class